Secondary Fields

 5 courses

-• At least three courses in Russian literature and culture from the Slavic Department, including at least one survey course in Russian literature.
+- At least three courses in Russian literature and culture from the Slavic Department (including Slavic-related General Education courses taught by Slavic Department faculty).

-• Up to two thematically relevant courses offered by departments such as History, German, Government, Literature, Jewish Studies/NELC, Social Studies, and Visual and Environmental Studies (VES) may be counted with the approval of the Slavic Department's Director of Undergraduate Studies.
+- Up to two thematically relevant courses offered by departments such as Art, Film, and Visual Studies, Comparative Literature, German, Government, History, Jewish Studies/NELC, and Social Studies may be counted with the approval of the Slavic Department's Director of Undergraduate Studies.

 Other Information